Florida State Road 235: Route description

 The segment that is currently County Road 235 begins at State Road 26, and the first intersection it approaches is County Road 26A, a former segment and suffixed alternate route of SR 26.
 As it turns to the northeast, it spends much of its time running along the east side of the CSX Brooker Subdivision.
-This trajectory continues as it intersects CR 232, and later skirts the border of the City of Alachua, where the first road resembling a major intersection is CR 235A (See below).
+This trajectory continues as it intersects CR 232, and later skirts the border of the City of Alachua, where the first major intersection is CR 235A (See below).

 CR 235 runs under Interstate 75 with no access, and then moves away from the tracks, curving to the right toward an intersection with CR 241.
-CR 235 becomes SR 235 at the first of two intersections with CR 2054, the second of which is just after the road crosses that very same rail line CR 235 ran parallel to almost since Newberry.
+County Road 235 transitions into State Road 235 near the first intersection with CR 2054, the second of which is just after the road crosses that very same rail line CR 235 ran parallel to almost since Newberry.
 SR 235 then intersects U.S. Route 441 and subsequently curves off to the east as it breaks away from CR 241, which continues straight north.